GonzaloArray/GonzaloArray/README.md

 ## 🚀 About Me

 Visionary AI engineer and entrepreneur building the next generation of autonomous intelligent systems.
 Specializing in AI agent architectures that can reason, plan, and execute with human-like intelligence.
-Currently developing [Your AI Platform], an AI orchestration system that enables multi-agent collaboration to solve complex problems autonomously.
+Currently developing Laburen.com, an AI orchestration system that enables multi-agent collaboration to solve complex problems autonomously.

 - 🔭 Previously: Built production ML systems at Laburen.com.
 - 🌱 Currently exploring: Emergent behaviors in multi-agent systems and AGI alignment